Prime quality square alloy steel billet 160mm Q235

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-- Q: What are the specifications for tool steel billets used in the manufacturing of cutting tools?
+- Q: How are steel billets used in the production of automotive braking systems?

-- Q: What is the role of steel billets in the production of valves and fittings?
+- Q: What is the role of steel billets in the manufacturing of automotive frames?

 Send your message to us